 Name and Description: Enter the name and description of the resources you are adding.
 These are only used for display purposes in the Deep Security Manager.

 Access Key Id and Secret Access Key: These are the credentials generated for the AWS user account you created specifically for Deep Security.
-Get these keys from the file downloaded in Step 12 of Section 4.8.6: and create a dedicated AWS policy and user account for Deep Security to access your cloud account
+Get these keys from the file downloaded in Step 12 of Section 4.8.6, and create a dedicated AWS policy and user account for Deep Security to access your cloud account.

 Deep Security Manager will verify the connection to the AWS cloud account and display a summary of the import action.
 Click on the Finish button.